KA-HQ/Trophonius/README.md

   config.username = "Username to Access the Database" # or Rails.application.credentials.dig(:username) (requires >= Rails 5.2)
   config.password = "Y0urAmaz1ngPa$$w0rd" # or Rails.application.credentials.dig(:password) (requires >= Rails 5.2)
-  config.count_result_script = "script that can be used to count the results (optional)" end
+  config.count_result_script = "script that can be used to count the results (optional)" config.ssl = true # or false depending on whether https or http should be used config.local_network = true # if true the ssl certificate will not be verified to allow for self-signed certificates use with caution end
 ```